Predrag Stilinović

-Predrag Stilinović is a Croatian football manager.
+Predrag Stilinović (born 21 March 1954) is a Croatian football manager who manages Grobničan.

+Career

 In June 2003 he replaced Davor Mladina as NK Marsonia manager.
 After only seven points in six matches, Mladina replaced Stilinović, only to be sacked in November.

 He was later an academy coach at HNK Rijeka before working at Gabriele Volpi's academy in Abuja.
 From 2018 to 2020 he managed UAE club Al-Arabi.